 Sarah Butrymowicz is a staff writer.
 Her work has appeared in The Washington Post and the Los Angeles Times, as well as on Time.com and NBCNews.com.
 She was the winner of the 2012 New York Press Club’s Nellie Bly Cub Reporter Award.
 She received a bachelor’s degree from Tufts University and an M.S. from Columbia University’s Graduate School of Journalism.
 As an undergraduate, she worked as a news editor and managing editor for the Tufts Daily, and she interned at both the Green Bay Press-Gazette in Wisconsin and USA Today.

-Sarah Carr is a senior editor.
+Sarah Carr is a contributing editor.
 She has written about education for the last 13 years, reporting on battles over school vouchers, efforts to educate China’s massive population of migrant children, and the explosion of charter schools in post-Katrina New Orleans.
 She is the author of Hope Against Hope, a nonfiction account of New Orleans schools post Hurricane-Katrina, which she reported with the support of a Spencer Education Journalism Fellowship at Columbia University.
 Carr has contributed to the New York Times, the Daily Beast, Time, the Miami Herald, the New Orleans Times-Picayune, New Orleans public radio and numerous other media outlets.
 She has won several national awards, including from the Education Writers Association for her work at Hechinger.
 Carr is a graduate of Williams College and Columbia University’s Graduate School of Journalism.

 Joanne Jacobs is a contributing writer at The Hechinger Report and the author of the Community College Spotlight blog.
 Formerly an award-winning editorial writer and op-ed columnist for the San Jose Mercury News, Jacobs started joannejacobs.com, one of the first education blogs, in 2001.
 She is the author a book on a college-prep charter school for Hispanic students, Our School: The Inspiring Story of Two Teachers, One Big Idea and the Charter School That Beat the Odds (Palgrave Macmillan, 2005).
 A graduate of Stanford University, Jacobs has freelanced for newspapers, magazines and websites.